Raising Ducks for Eggs: 6 Best Breeds

 PETER M/Flickr

-Commonly referred to as the Khaki Campbell because of its tan color, the Campbell is unquestionably one of the best duck breeds to raise for eggs—these ducks have been known to lay as many as 340 eggs per year.
+Commonly referred to as the Khaki Campbell because of its tan color, the Campbell is unquestionably one of the best breeds when raising ducks for eggs—these ducks have been known to lay as many as 340 eggs per year.
 Campbells are active foragers and well-suited to a variety of climates, making them an ideal breed for hobby farmers throughout the world.
 According to Dave Holderread, author of Storey’s Guide to Raising Ducks (Storey Publishing, 2nd edition 2011), Campbells are happiest when they receive an adequate diet, calm environment, and plenty of grazing space, and are part of a flock of less than 200 birds.
 Be aware that crossbreeds sold as Campbells may not lay as well, so ensure the breed’s authenticity when acquiring your animals.

 2. Runner